Samuel Morley (VC)

 Samuel Morley VC (sometimes Morely) (December 1829 - 16 June 1888) was an English recipient of the Victoria Cross ("VC"), the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Personal life

-Samuel Morley was born in December 1829, the son of Francis (a coal higgler) and Mary (nee Barratt).
+Samuel Morley was born in December 1829, the son of Francis (a coal higgler) and Mary (née Barratt).
 He had two sisters (Rebecca and Sarah) and a brother George.
 (Census 1841 and 1851) Morley was baptized at St Mary's Church, Radcliffe on Trent.

 Morley married Mary (born 1844) at some point before 1881.

 Military career

 Crimean War

 Morley was a private in the 8th Hussars and saw action in the Crimea (1855 to 1856).
 When he returned to England in 1856 he transferred to the 2nd Battalion, Military Train (later Royal Army Service Corps), British Army.
 His military career was not spotless: Morley appears sixteen times in the Regimental defaulters book, was court martialled twice and served two terms of imprisonment for absence without leave.